 Check your broadband

 If your computer loads up relatively fast but takes an age to load web pages on the internet, your broadband, wireless or internet connection is probably to blame.
-A signal booster or a better router can help with the range of a wireless connection, which may prove handy if your computer is a distance from your wireless router.
+A signal booster or a better router can help with the range of a wireless connection, there are some routers made to have better performance which may prove handy if your computer is a distance from your wireless router.

 How do I get better Wi-Fi signal at home?
 5 top tips for better broadband